cstewart929/TaskBarn-Old-/README.md

-This will eventually serve as a task management application, where users can keep track of current project progress and to-do lists.
+This is a checklist-style task management application for organizing your daily tasks and responsibilities!

+Features:
+    - Task Groups
+    - Checkboxes
+    - Color Customization
+    - Deadlines